SeongES/WAGT/README.md

 # WAGT
 This repository contains the code of
-[WAGT] Parameter Efficient Tuning for Graph Neural Networks via a Weight Adaptive Module
+[WAGT] Parameter Efficient Tuning for Graph Neural Networks via a Weight Adaptive Module.

 ## Environment Setup